ad-fleming/hw-01-code-refactor/README.md

 ### Objective

-This assignment was designed to help us apply the CSS and HTML skills that we've accumulated thus far, while giving us a test what it's like to refactor a webpage in an agile environment.
+This assignment was designed to help us apply the CSS and HTML skills that we've accumulated thus far, while giving us a taste of what it's like to refactor a webpage in an agile environment.

 In completing this task we explored:
 1. HTML and CSS basics